 2. Locate the Blockage

 Identify where the blockage is.
 If you have access to a drainage map of your property, it can be helpful.
 The blockage could be near the drain cover or further down the pipe.
 Start by checking the drain cover for any visible soil or debris.
+Identifying outside drain blockages is important for determining the right approach, as external issues may require checking neighboring properties and differentiating between internal and external drainage problems.

 3. Remove the Drain Cover